Putting Sexism in its Place on the Campaign Trail

 - A woman candidate’s race and age can affect the way voters perceive her response to sexism, but should not change the overall strategy candidates employ against sexist incidents.
 Voter preferences for how a woman candidate reacts to sexism were consistent in our research across hypothetical candidates of varying age and race.

-The Covid-19 pandemic has upended women’s lives, highlighted inequities in health care, education and the economy, and underscored the importance of having women in political office.Read More
+The Covid-19 pandemic has upended women’s lives, highlighted inequities in health care, education and the economy, and...Read More

 While the current COVID-19 pandemic underscores its importance, proving they can handle a crisis has consistently been...Read More